 If you have signed up for RudderStack Open Source, follow these steps to get the source write key:

 - Set up a source and a destination in RudderStack.

 - You can find the write key in the source details page, as shown:

-Note that the write key is different from your workspace token.
-The write key is associated with the source, while the workspace token is associated with your RudderStack workspace, as seen below:
+The source write key is different from your workspace token.
+The write key is associated with the source, while the workspace token is associated with your RudderStack workspace.

 If you are self-hosting RudderStack and have set up the control plane using the Control Plane Lite utility, you can obtain the source write key by following these steps:

 - Set up a source and a destination.

 - Note the write key associated with the source in the dashboard as shown:

 To send the test events, follow the steps listed in the sections below depending on your preferred setup choice: